[Major Damage/Mapping Improvements-Update 7.1.22 PoB/Vid] The Fortified Summoner: HoP MI Champion

 There is a fair bit going on here so I will break down our skill links sources point by point, as well as explaining the role they play in the overall build.
-Key mechanics will be included at the end.

 Primary Support Links

 This build can run multiple iterations of support links successfully.
 If using less than the full 6 links for a support, simply socket in according to the order listed.
-I will summarize the most popular combinations at the end.

-6-Link Herald of Purity
+6 to 7 Link Herald of Purity (Helmet)